Building political networks at regional level

 In the lead up to the 2018 Mexican elections, the Conservative Party trained 70 female and youth candidates of the National Action Party (PAN) from all around Mexico, to equip them with the skills required for running for office and being effective once in office.
 Participants also learnt about tools for engaging more women and young people in politics.

 MPs and staff from eight parliaments gathered at a conference to mark the launch of HUGEN in Cetinje, Montenegro.
 On 8th of October 2019, the Westminster Foundation for Democracy launched the HUGEN project.
 HUGEN [...]

 In Bosnia and Herzegovina, workers in the private sector are mostly underpaid, their employment status is often not regulated enough, and they are paid their salaries in illegal ways, which means they get fewer [...]

 On 6-7 August, political party and community leaders from Ghana and 14 Commonwealth countries met in Ghana to discuss ways to tackle the under-representation of women in leadership positions.
 Having more women political leaders is important [...]

-Almost 50 per cent of women in Bosnia and Herzegovina experience some form of violence by the time they turn 15.
-However, numbers relating to violence against politically active women are harder to come [...]
+Almost 50 per cent of women over the age of 15 in Bosnia and Herzegovina have experienced some form of violence.
+Numbers relating to violence against politically active women are harder to come by. [...]